For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 This course is designed to provide information pertaining to domestic and foreign terror organizations that present a significant, legitimate ability to conduct terror operations in the United States.

-This is an integrated course being offered to all first responders to include, LEO, Firefighters, EMT/Paramedics, and Department of Public Safety.
+This is an integrated course that is offered to all first responders to include, LEO, firefighters, EMT/paramedics, and Department of Public Safety.
 This course is designed to assist first responders by the development of behavioral strategies to inoculate against loss of idealism and inappropriate behavior patterns.
 The course will review the short and long-term effects on first responders on both the personal and professional aspects of their lives.

-Fair & Impartial Policing for Line Officers & Supervisors
+Fair and Impartial Policing for Line Officers and Supervisors

 This course is designed to give officers a new way of thinking about the issue of biased policing.
 The "fair and impartial policing perspective is based on the science of bias, which tells us that biased policing is not as some contend, due to widespread racism in policing.
 The training element of this comprehensive program is critical for changing the way we think about biased policing in this country and preventing its occurrence.